vasvjuck/LieSitPut-App/README.md

     b) from cheap to expensive
     c) by quality (from the highest quality to the lowest quality)
 - edit the product (when you click on the edit button, the admin opens the edit page).
 The admin can edit the product name, price, quality.
--

 The USER is allowed to:

 - sort products by categories (bed, sofa, armchair, cupboard, dresser)
 - search for goods by product name
 - sort goods:
-    a) from expensive to cheaper
+    - from expensive to cheaper
-    b) from cheap to expensive
+    - from cheap to expensive
-    c) by quality (from the highest quality to the lowest quality)
+    - by quality (from the highest quality to the lowest quality)

         Built With